Claw Messenger

 Can I use my existing Apple ID with Claw Messenger?

-No. Claw Messenger provides a dedicated phone number.
+No. Claw Messenger provides a dedicated phone number for your agent.
 Messages come from that number, not your personal Apple ID.
-This is actually preferable for agent deployments — your agent gets its own identity separate from your personal contacts.
+This is preferable for bot deployments — your agent gets its own identity separate from your personal contacts.

 No. The Mac requirement only applies to the native iMessage channel via the imsg CLI or BlueBubbles.
 WhatsApp, Telegram, Discord, Slack, Signal, and other channels work on any platform without Apple hardware.